 Frostbite is a cold-related injury characterized by the freezing of tissue.
 Most cases of frostbite occur outdoors in various occupations and activities such as mountaineering, military training, and cold weather sports and in situations such as homelessness and unexpected exposure due to becoming lost or injured.
 [1, 2, 3] Indoor-related frostbite injuries are most often due to exposure to compressed gas such as carbon dioxide in fire extinguishers and in the form of dry ice.
 [4, 5] High-altitude pursuits such as mountaineering pose significant risk for frostbite owing to the combination of extremely cold temperatures and strong winds with the physiologic challenges of hypoxia and dehydration.

-Other risk factors include chronic medical conditions (eg, diabetes, cardiovascular disease, peripheral vascular disease, Raynaud phenomena), African American race, vibration-induced white finger (VIWF), previous history of frostbite, and use of certain medications (eg, beta-blockers, sedatives).
-[5, 6]
+Other risk factors for developing frostbite include chronic medical conditions (eg, diabetes, cardiovascular disease, peripheral vascular disease, Raynaud phenomenon), African American race, vibration-induced white finger (VIWF), previous history of frostbite, and use of certain medications (eg, beta-blockers, sedatives).
+[7, 8]

 Examples of frostbite are shown below.

 Go to Frostbite for complete information on this topic.